greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TYPE.html.md

 You can change the name, the owner, and the schema of a type.
 You can also add or update storage options for a scalar type.

-**Note:** Greenplum Database does not support adding storage options for row or composite types.
+> **Note** Greenplum Database does not support adding storage options for row or composite types.

 You must own the type to use `ALTER TYPE`.
 To change the schema of a type, you must also have `CREATE` privilege on the new schema.
 To alter the owner, you must also be a direct or indirect member of the new owning role, and that role must have `CREATE` privilege on the type's schema. \(These restrictions enforce that altering the owner does not do anything that could be done by dropping and recreating the type.
 However, a superuser can alter ownership of any type.\) To add an attribute or alter an attribute type, you must also have `USAGE` privilege on the data type.